Bug #43586

 A backport of an update to the balancer will appear in v14.2.7.
 The balancer doesn't balance capacity but rather the number of PGs.
 It is always possible with random distribution of objects of different size that some OSDs will use more space than others.
 Hopefully, not to the degree you are seeing if the PGs are balanced.

-#8 Updated by David Zafman almost 4 years ago
+Updated by David Zafman about 4 years ago

 Thomas Schneider wrote: